aqlaboratory/openfold-3/docs/source/input_format.md

   - `non_canonical_residues` *(dict, optional)*: Maps residue positions to CCD codes for non-canonical residues.

   - `use_msas` *(bool, optional, default = true)*
     - Enables MSA usage.
-If false, a single-row MSA is constructed from the query sequence only.
+If false, empty MSA features are provided to the model.
+MSA-free inference mode is [discouraged](Inference.md#323--inference-without-msas) if the goal is to obtain the highest-accuracy structures.

   - `use_main_msas` *(bool, optional, default = true)*
     - Controls whether to use unpaired MSAs.
-For monomers or homomers, disabling this results in using only the single sequence.
+    - For monomers or homomers, disabling this results in using only the single sequence(s) as MSA features.
+    - For heteromers, disabling this results in using only the paired MSAs, including the query sequences, as MSA features.

   - `use_paired_msas` *(bool, optional, default = true)*
-    - Controls use of explicitly paired MSAs.
+    - Controls the use of explicitly paired MSAs.
-    - For heteromers, paired alignments across chains are used if available.
-    - For homomers, main MSAs are internally concatenated and treated as implicitly paired.
+    - For homomers, main MSAs are internally concatenated and treated as implicitly paired, so disabling use_paired_msas does not change their MSA features.
+    - For heteromers, paired alignments across chains are used if available and disabling use_paired_msas results in using only main MSAs as MSA features.

   - `main_msa_file_paths` *(str | list[str], optional, default = null)*
     - Path or list of paths to the MSA files for this chain.
-Can be `.a3m`, `.sto` or `.npz`.
     - Use this field only when running inference with **precomputed MSAs**.
+See the [Precomputed MSA documentation](precomputed_msas.md) for details.
     - If using the ColabFold MSA server (`--use_msa_server=True`), this field will be automatically populated and will **override any user-provided path**.

   - `paired_msa_file_paths` *(str | list[str], optional, default = null)*
-    - Path or list of paths to paired MSA files involving this chain.
-These MSAs should be pre-paired in the context of the full complex, and can be in `.a3m`, `.sto` or `.npz` format.
+    - Path or list of paths to paired MSA files for this chain, pre-paired in the context of the full complex.
-    - This field is only relevant when:
-      - Using precomputed MSAs (i.e. `--use_msa_server=False`)
-      - Predicting **multimers with distinct chains** (heteromers)
+    - Use this field only when running inference with **precomputed MSAs** and the corresponding query has at least two unique polymer chains.
+See the [Precomputed MSA documentation](precomputed_msas.md) for details.
+    - If not provided, online MSA pairing can still be performed for protein chains if species information is available in one or more main MSA files per chain.
+See [Online MSA Pairing](precomputed_msas.md#6-online-msa-pairing-from-precomputed-msas) for details.
-    - If using the ColabFold MSA server, this field is automatically populated and will **override any user-provided value**.
+    - If using the ColabFold MSA server, this field is automatically populated and will **override any user-provided path**.

   ### 3.2.
 RNA Chains